AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 This rule has the following (mandatory) parameters for the ``+R`` option:

 *dictionary_file*
   The name of a dictionary file.
+The name may contain references to environment variables (e.g. $REPOSITORY_ROOT/my_dict.txt), they are replaced by the values of these variables.

 A dictionary file is a plain text file.
 The maximum line length for this file is 1024 characters.
 If the line is longer than this limit, extra characters